siddharth0161820/siddharth0161820/README.md

 ## 📂 Featured Projects

 #### 🔹 [Cloud Vendor REST API](https://github.com/siddharth0161820/cloud-vendor-rest-api)
-A **Spring Boot-based REST API** that supports **CRUD operations** for managing cloud vendors.
-Implements **layered architecture**, **JPA**, and **Spring Security** for a secure and scalable backend.
+A Spring Boot-based REST API that supports CRUD operations for managing cloud vendors.
+Implements layered architecture, JPA, and Spring Security for a secure and scalable backend.

 #### 🔹 [Car Rental System – Java OOP](https://github.com/siddharth0161820/CAR-RENTAL-SYSTEM-PROJECT-USING-JAVA-OOPS-CONCEPT)
-A **console-based Java application** demonstrating **OOP principles** such as **inheritance**, **abstraction**, and **encapsulation** in a real-world car rental simulation.
+A console-based Java application demonstrating OOP principles such as inheritance, abstraction, and encapsulation in a real-world car rental simulation.
 Designed with scalable code structure and easy to extend.

 ---

 ## 📘 Backend LeetCode Practice

-Practicing **DSA with backend relevance** using Java, focusing on interview patterns like:
+Practicing DSA with backend relevance using Java, focusing on interview patterns like:

 - RESTful API design-based problems
 - HashMap internal working and collision handling
 - Thread-safe data structures and multithreading concepts
 - SQL joins, queries, and optimization
 - System design and caching problems

 🔗 [LeetCode Profile](https://leetcode.com/siddharth0161820)
-💡 **Goal**: To master backend-friendly data structures and patterns for product-based interviews.
+💡 Goal: To master backend-friendly data structures and patterns for interviews across all types of companies.

----